A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Notation and Evaluation Criteria

-\emph{Model Complexity} refers to the number of parameters an underlying machine learning model needs for the algorithm to be successful~\cite{goodfellow2016}.
+\emph{Model Complexity} refers to the number of parameters an underlying machine learning model needs for the algorithm to be successful \citep{goodfellow2016}.
 Machine learning models with more parameters require higher volumes of training data.
-Early statisticians built simple linear models using hundreds of examples~\cite{goodfellow2016}, whereas modern deep learning architectures may require tens of billions of examples~\cite{brown2020language}.
-Model complexity shares a relationship with both the underlying machine learning model type and problem complexity, as more complex models are often required to solve more complex problems.
-Workload estimation and many HRI problems are typically conducted in low-data regimes, as they require human subject evaluations for machine learning model development; thus, smaller models are preferred.
-An example of low model complexity is a random forest model that contains a few hundred decision trees, where the depth of each tree is dataset-dependent; thus, these models typically contain on the order of thousands of parameters~\cite{breiman2001random}.
-An example of medium model complexity is shallow neural networks (i.e., fully connected neural networks) that typically contain hundreds of thousands of parameters~\cite{fortune2020real}, but may contain on the order of millions of parameters.
-An example of high model complexity is deep neural networks (e.g., convolutional networks, long short-term memory networks (LSTM)), also referred to as deep learning architectures.
-Deep learning architectures can contain anywhere from tens of millions~\cite{wilson2020survey} to over 100 billion parameters~\cite{brown2020language}.
+Additionally, training machine learning models in human-robot interaction (HRI) application domains requires this data to be ecologically valid, introducing additional complexity to model development.
+Early statisticians built simple linear models using hundreds of examples \citep{goodfellow2016}, whereas modern deep learning architectures may require tens of billions of examples \citep{brown2020language}.
+Model complexity shares a relationship with both the underlying machine learning model type and problem complexity, as complex models are often required to solve complex problems.
+Workload estimation and many HRI problems are typically conducted in low-data regimes, as they require human subject evaluations for data collection; thus, smaller models are preferred.
+An example of low model complexity is a random forest model that contains a few hundred decision trees and typically contain on the order of thousands of parameters \citep{breiman2001random}.
+An example of medium model complexity is shallow neural networks (i.e., fully connected neural networks) that typically contain hundreds of thousands of parameters \citep{fortune2020real}, but may contain on the order of millions of parameters.
+Two examples of high model complexity are deep learning and generative AI architectures (e.g., convolutional networks, long short-term memory networks (LSTM), transformers).
+These architectures can contain anywhere from tens of millions \citep{wilson2020survey} to over 100 billion parameters \citep{brown2020language}.